samyukthdraj/coffee_machine/README.md

 #### TODO: 2.2 then initially the money will be zero,
 #### TODO: 2.3 we should input some money in nickels pennys quarters and dimes then we should return the excess money back to the user
 #### TODO: 2.4 if excess money was added or say not enough money when there isnt enough money inputted.
+#### TODO: 2.5 there should be an exit option as well as a order more coffee kind of an option